tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_office/release/01_step_forward.rst

 [OFFICER]_

     You too, |CELLMATE_SURNAME|.
-You will vacate this cell immediately.
+You will both vacate this cell immediately.
 You will touch nothing on your way out.

 [CELLMATE]_